-Students, faculty, and staff who violate State and/or Federal law may be subject to criminal prosecution.
+Employees and students who violate State and/or Federal law may be subject to criminal prosecution.
 A number of Illinois and Federal criminal statutes provide extended definitions of what constitutes illegal possession, use, and distribution of alcohol and drugs.
 Criminal penalties for violations of Illinois statutes include terms of imprisonment for up to sixty (60) years and fines of up to \$500,000.
-Equally severe penalties and sanctions may be imposed for violations of Federal statues.
-Detailed information on penalties and sanctions is mailed to all students, faculty, and staff annually and is available from the Dean of Students Office.
-Definitions of legal sanctions under Illinois law for the unlawful possession, use and distribution of illicit drugs and alcohol are included under Chapters 43 and 56 1/2 of the Illinois Revised Statutes 1989, copies of which are available for review by students and employees in the University library.
+Equally severe penalties and sanctions may be imposed for violations of Federal statutes.
+Detailed information on penalties and sanctions is distributed to all students, faculty, and staff annually and is available from the Dean of Students Oftice.
+Definitions of legal sanctions under Illinois law for the unlawful possession, use, and distribution of illicit drugs and alcohol are included in 720 ILCS Sec.
+570/201 et seg. and 720 ILCS Sec.
+550/1 et seq., copies of which are available for review by students and employees in the University library.